Back to Diseases & Conditions

 Mammary duct ectasia

-Your breasts are made up of connective tissues that include a system of tiny passages that carry milk to the nipples (milk ducts).
-Mammary duct ectasia occurs when a milk duct beneath the nipple widens.
+Experts don’t know exactly what causes mammary duct ectasia.
+The condition may be related to changes in the breast tissue.
+Your breasts are made up of connective tissues that have tiny tubes inside called milk ducts that carry milk to your nipple.
+Mammary duct ectasia happens when a milk duct beneath the nipple widens, which often happens with age.
 The duct walls may thicken and fill with fluid, becoming blocked or clogged with a sticky substance.
-Inflammation may result.
+This can cause painful swelling, called inflammation.

 What you can do